onap/dcaegen2/docs/sections/services/ves-hv/design.rst

 - HV-VES uses a Google Protocol Buffers (GPB, proto files) representation of the VES Common Header.
 - The proto files use most encoding-effective types defined by GPB to cover Common Header fields.
-- HV-VES makes routing decisions based mostly on the content of the **Domain** parameter.
+- HV-VES makes routing decisions based on the content of the **domain** field or **stndDefinedNamespace** field in case of stndDefined events.
-- HV-VES allows to embed Payload of different types (by default perf3gpp domain is included).
+- HV-VES allows to embed Payload of different types (by default perf3gpp and stndDefined domains are included).

 Analytics applications impacts